Profile: Bo Xilai

 But during the Cultural Revolution, the senior Mr Bo was purged from his official posts and the younger Bo spent time at a labour camp.

-He met and began a relationship with his first wife, Li Danyu, a military doctor who was also from a political elite family.
+He met and began a relationship with his first wife, Li Danyu, a military doctor who was also from an elite political family.
 The couple married in 1976 and had a son the following year.

-After the Cultural Revolution ended, Mr Bo enrolled in the prestigious Peking University, studying history.
+After the Cultural Revolution ended, Bo enrolled in the prestigious Peking University, studying history.

 He joined the Communist Party in 1980 and earned a masters degree in journalism from the Chinese Academy of Social Sciences in 1982.